 Last night I felt like killing some time via Universal horror movies!
 Always a good idea.
 I watched this film, and The Black Cat (1941), neither of which I had seen before.
-I will link my thoughts on the latter film as soon as I review it 🙂
+I will link my thoughts on the latter film if I review it.

 Man-Made Monster was released in 1941 and was directed by George Waggner, who would later direct The Wolf Man (1941).
 This film also stars future wolf man Lon Chaney Jr. as the man turned monster.

 The plot concerns Chaney’s character, Dan McCormick, who is the lone survivor of a tragic bus accident, in which all of the passengers were electrocuted to death after the bus struck some power lines.
 In incredibly good spirits, McCormick, who is a carnival performer that dabbles in electrical illusions, is taken in by Dr. John Lawrence (Samuel S. Hinds).
 Lawrence wants to innocently study his apparent immunity to electricity, but his sinister colleague Dr. Rigas (Lionel Atwill) plans to turn Dan into a subsurvient glowing zombie.